myrrlyn/NMEA_Parser/doc/GPS_Parser.md

 millisecond value.
 Date values start from 1, time values start from 0.
 GPS time does **NOT** recognize leap seconds, so there is no second 60.

+##### `nmea_velocity_t`

+A structure with two `double`s, speed and heading.

+GPS modules can calculate apparent speed and heading using the most recently acquired coordinates.
+Speed is printed in knots; heading in degrees-from-true.

 ### Public Methods

 #### Constructor